 AFDC applicants or participants could request an administrative review by the Department of Health and Social Services (DHSS) through the fair hearing process when a person was dissatisfied with a negative action taken by the county.
 This could be a reduction or, termination or denial of benefits.
-In cases of reduction or termination of benefits, continuation of the benefits pending the hearing decision could be ordered by the State.
+In cases of reduction or termination of benefits, continuation of the benefits pending the hearing decision could be may review the decision if either the participant or the W-2 Agency petitions DHA within 21 days of the W-2 agency decision.
+(See 12.3.1) If DHA reverses a W-2 agency decision, benefits can be restored to the date of the participant's initial loss of benefits.